thompsonankomo/applied-programming/week-4/Stock compiler/README.md

 Java Documentation - For understanding Java classes and methods.
 MDN Web Docs - HTML & CSS - For front-end HTML and CSS references and best practices.
-Stack Overflow - For troubleshooting and exploring different coding solutions.

 Future Work
 To improve and expand the Stock Controller App, I plan to work on the following: